django-cms/django-cms/docs/getting_started/navigation.rst

 This feature is useful when your site has deep page hierarchies (and therefore multiple levels in its navigation trees).
-In such a case, you usually donâ€™t want to present site visitors with deep menus of nested items.
+In such a case, you usually don't want to present site visitors with deep menus of nested items.

 For example, you're on the page "Introduction to Bleeding", so the menu might look like this: